victorbiga/engineering-management/README.md

 * [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc) (summary of Daniel Pink's book). :clapper:

+Quotes:

+* "The best time to plant a tree was 20 years ago.
+The second best time is now", Chinese proverb

 ## Onboarding new team members

 * [5 Onboarding Fiascos From the Movies](https://business.linkedin.com/talent-solutions/blog/recruiting-humor-and-fun/2016/the-worst-new-hire-first-days-in-movies-that-you-should-never-let-happen-in-your-company) :clapper: